darkwolfxj/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    to keep a user authenticated for a specified amount of time

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    bcrypt encrypts through hashing/rehashing data ovewr and over again

 - [ ] What does bcrypt do to slow down attackers?

+    bcrypt attempts to make it impossible for attackers to use brute force attacks

 - [ ] What are the three parts of the JSON Web Token?

+    header, payload and signature.
+    The header has information about how the token was encrypted, the payload contains the encrypted data and the signature prevents the data from being modified without invalidating the token.

 ## Minimum Viable Product